simasdev/car-price-scraper/README.md

 (proxycrawl.com) since I had some free credits.
 You need to enter your proxycrawl token value to tools/scraping_tools.py proxycrawl_token variable.

-In order to run the scraper, just run main.py file and it will print the results to the console
+In order to run the scraper, just run main.py file and it will print the results to the console.